Admissibility and rectification of colored symmetric operads

 which by induction on $n$ is a weak equivalence, starting for $n=0$ with the weak equivalence

 given by the unit axiom.
 Thus, the fourth map in the cube, $\mcr (A_{n+1}) \t \mcr (B) \r A_{n+1} \t B$, is a weak equivalence.
 Thus, for all $n < \infty$, \refeq{Q.A.B} is a weak equivalence.
 In other words, $\mcr (A_n) \t \mcr (B)$ is a cofibrant replacement of $A_n \t B$.
 Then $\mcr (A_\infty) \t \mcr (B) \sim \colim \mcr (A_n) \t \mcr (B) \sim \colim A_n \t B = A_\infty \t B$, using that weak equivalences are stable under filtered colimits by assumption and the preservation of filtered colimits by $\t$.
-In case (b) we additionally use that the transition maps are cobase changes of generating cofibrations tensored with a fixed object, hence in the class \refeq{cellular.algebraic}.
+In case~(b), we additionally use that the transition maps are cobase changes of generating cofibrations tensored with a fixed object, hence in the class \refeq{cellular.algebraic}.
 We have shown the claim if $B$ is cofibrant.

-If $B$ is merely monoidally cofibrant, we run the same argument again, noting that for a cofibrant object~$S$, the weak equivalence $\mcr (S) \t \mcr (B) \sim S \t B$ used in \refeq{Q.S.B} above is a weak equivalence by the previous step. \xpf
+If $B$ is merely well-pointed, we run the same argument again, noting that for a cofibrant object~$S$, the weak equivalence $\mcr (S) \t \mcr (B) \sim S \t B$ used in \refeq{Q.S.B} is a weak equivalence by the previous step. \xpf

 The following variant can be proved using the same technique as \refle{cofibrant.replacement}.
 The left properness is used to ensure that the pushouts appearing in the cellular induction are homotopy pushouts.
 The details are left to the reader.